sschuur-nvidia/docs/content/nvidia-air/Custom-Topology.md

     "spine01":"eth2" -- "leaf02":"eth2"
 }
 ```
 Below are some common use cases for customizing your topology with DOT files.
 Air is not limited to accepting only these options.
-Contact {{<exlink url="https://www.nvidia.com/en-us/networking/support/" text="NVIDIA Networking Support">}} for more information.
+Contact [NVIDIA Networking Support](https://www.nvidia.com/en-us/networking/support/) for more information.

 #### Operating System
 You can set the OS of the node with the `os` option:
 ```"server" [os="cumulus-vx-5.10.1"]```

-For a list of available operating systems, view the **Operating System** dropdown in the **Node Properties** when using the {{<link url="#The-Drag-and-Drop-Topology-Builder" text="drag-and-drop editor">}}.
+For a list of available operating systems, view the **Operating System** dropdown in the **Node Properties** when using the [drag-and-drop editor](#The-Drag-and-Drop-Topology-Builder).

 #### Disk Space
 By default, nodes in Air have 10GB of hard disk space.
 You can give more with the `storage` option, in GB: